alphagov/transformation-dashboard/index.markdown

 discovery-count-caption: "Finding out what the users need, what to measure and what the constraints are"
 alpha-count-caption: "Building a prototype, testing it with users and learning from it"
 beta-count-caption: "Scaling up and going public"
-live-count-caption: "Learning how to continuously improve the live service"
+live-count-caption: "Continuously improving the live service after release"

 headline-title: Digital Transformation